j4y/developerportal/pages/platforms/android.md

 *   Call <code>start()</code> to start processing.
 You will start receiving calls to <code>onImageResults()</code>.
 *   When you are done processing, call <code>stop()</code>.

-## Pushed Frame Mode
+### Pushed Frame Mode

 If your app is processing video and has access to video frames, you can push those video frames to the Affdex SDK for processing.
 Each video frame has an associated timestamp that increases with each frame in the video.
 Your app may have access to video frames because your app is interfacing to the device’s camera, or because your app is reading a video file, or perhaps by some other method.
+The <code>maxNumFaces</code> argument indicates the maximum number of faces that the system should try to track (may slow down the system if value is too high), and the <code>faceDetectorMode</code> argument is a flag to specify if the system is tracking large (up close) or small (farther away) faces.
+(Possible values are <code>Detector.FaceDetectorMode.LARGE_FACES</code> or <code>Detector.FaceDetectorMode.SMALL_FACES</code>.

 *   Construct a FrameDetector.
 ```